perryyo/social-manager-tools/README.md

 2. Download [Node.js](https://nodejs.org/it/) >= 7.6 and install it.
 3. Run `npm install electron electron-builder -g`
 4. Run `npm install` in `social-manager-tools` folder.
-5. Start the ui bot via `npm run start` or build via `npm run dist`
+5. If you received error with sqllite3 problem, run `npm run build-fix`
-6. If you received error with sqllite3 problem, run `npm run build-fix` and retry start/build
+6. Start the ui bot via `npm run start` or build via `npm run dist`
 7. If work add star :star: at this project :heart:
 8. If you want help me: **[donate on paypal](http://paypal.ptkdev.io)** or become a **[backer on patreon](http://patreon.ptkdev.io)**.